muojp/docker-sshd/README.md

 ## Prebuilt image

-Prebuilt image is available in Amazon ECR: https://gallery.ecr.aws/w7f7b6i2/fargate-sshd.
+Prebuilt image is available on Amazon ECR: https://gallery.ecr.aws/w7f7b6i2/fargate-sshd.
 But We encourage you to build and maintain your own image because we cannot be 100% sure that prebuilt image is free from malicious code or sorta vulnerabilities.